 All new recruits need to have the appropriate DBS issued or allow the College access to the update service.
 Often, there is a business need for new recruits to start prior to the DBS certificate being issued.
 In these circumstances, risk assessment forms need to be completed.
 The first part of the form is completed by the individual and part two, by the manager.
 The College will then need to see a previous copy of the individual's DBS certificate, at least one reference and a List 99 check and barred Teachers' check if appropriate.
-Once these have been completed, the decision whether the College can take the risk for the individual to start, lies with the Assistant Principal - People Engagement, or Assistant Principal - Student Engagement or the Principal/Chief Executive.
+Once these have been completed, the decision whether the College can take the risk for the individual to start, lies with the Deputy Principal or the Principal/Chief Executive.